 When you follow these four steps, AI moves from guessing to performing.

-“Write a promotional email for my new service.”
+“Write a promotional email for my new marketing training program.”

-Role: Act as a marketing copywriter with experience writing high converting emails
+Role: Act as an expert marketing copywriter with experience writing high converting emails.

 Here are practical prompts ready for you to use.
 They work across most AI tools, including ChatGPT.